leahgarrett/ai-coding-vibes/README.md

 # AI Coding Vibes

-A collection of examples and resources for AI-assisted coding, demonstrating how AI can enhance developer productivity and efficiency.
+A workshop for AI-assisted coding, demonstrating how AI can enhance developer productivity and efficiency.

 ## Overview

-This project showcases various examples of AI-assisted coding, including practical implementations and demonstrations of how AI tools can help with different aspects of software development.
+This project contains the slides and a couple started examples for the workshop "Using AI tools for coding".

 ## Contents